Second-Last/math1060-fvt/slides.md

 ::bottom::

-Human intuition: <span v-mark.circle.orange>vertex</span> based.
-A monitor has 4 vertices, while a mouse has no sharp corners.
+Human intuition: <span v-mark.underline.orange>boundaries -> vertices</span> based.
+A monitor has 4 vertices, while
+a mouse has no sharp corners on its boundary.

 ---